panglesd/slipshow/docs/tutorial.rst

 Tutorial
 ========

 Slip.js is a library for displaying slips.
 The easiest way is to include the library using a CDN, this is the option we choose to use in this tutorial for its simplicity.
 However, in this case you will not be able to display your slips without internet access.
-To use a local version with npm, see :ref:`getting-started`.
+To use a local version, see :ref:`getting-started`.

 ..
    You can also install slip-js it using npm.